hypo69/hypo/pytest/gemini/src/suppliers/aliexpress/api/tools/__init__.md

 3. Run `pytest test_tools.py` from your terminal.

-This improved solution is much more robust and demonstrates better test practices.
+This improved solution is much more robust and demonStartes better test practices.
 Remember to replace the placeholder output in `test_get_product_id_valid_input` with the actual expected output from your `get_product_id` function.
 Also, expand these tests to cover more diverse valid and invalid input scenarios for `get_product_id`.